Preparedness ~ SurviveTheChanges.com

 It is quite a challenge to avoid wheat as it is so common in the modern diet.
-Nonetheless, eliminating it would be a great benefit for health.
-Barley, rye and oats eaten as grain or cereal are not much better.
-As raw whole grains these can be sprouted into grass as well as wheat.
+Nonetheless, eliminating wheat would be a great benefit for health.
+Barley, rye and oats eaten as grain or cereal are somewhat better, but do also contain gluten.
+As raw whole grains these can be sprouted into beneficial grass as well as wheat.
 Gluten is not a problem with millet or corn, although today's corn is almost all genetically modified, so look for organic corn.

 I have consumed only purified water since the mid 1970's.

-A solar distiller can be made by filling a black or dark container with water from collected rain, a spring, a stream, etc. The container is then placed in the sun, covered by glass that is tilted slightly for the condensed water to slide off for collection in a separate vessel.
+A solar distiller can be made by filling a black or dark container with water from collected rain, a spring, a stream, etc. The container is then placed in the sun, covered by glass that is tilted slightly for the evaporated water to re-condense and slide off for collection in a separate vessel.

-With the potential for geophysical changes, including earthquakes, high winds and flooding, it is wise to plan for and prepare a strong, water tight shelter.
+With the potential for geophysical changes, including earthquakes, storms, high winds, flooding, hail or falling meteorites, it is wise to plan for and prepare a strong, water tight shelter above potentially flooded zones.

 At the least, consider walling off an area of the basement to build a safe room away from windows.
 Even better would be to dig an enclosed safe shelter deep underground that is not directly below a structure that could collapse in on it.
 You could knock out a section of basement wall for access, and/or build external entry passages.
-It would be a good idea to have an alternative route for escape from such a shelter as well.
+It would be a good idea to have an alternative route for entry or exit from such a shelter.

 Shelter design plans should include containers and/or equipment for water supply, food storage and prep, exercise and sleeping, and methods for full-spectrum lighting (research John Ott), including ultra violet light, temperature control, air ventilation and elimination of wastes.